-Many area police departments offer permanent drop-off boxes for free disposal of prescription and nonprescription drugs, vitamins, and veterinary medications: Agawam, Amherst, Ashfield, Athol, Belchertown, Bernardston, Buckland, Cummington, Deerfield, Easthampton, Erving, Goshen, Granby, Greenfield, Hadley, Hatfield, Hampden, Leverett, Longmeadow, Northampton, Orange, Pelham, South Hadley, Southampton, Sunderland, Ware, Westfield, Whately, and Williamsburg.
-If your town isn’t listed, call your town’s police department, but you do not need to be a resident to use the drop boxes in any of these towns.
+Many area police departments offer permanent drop-off boxes for free disposal of prescription and nonprescription drugs, vitamins, and veterinary medications: Agawam, Amherst, Ashfield, Athol, Belchertown, Bernardston, Buckland, Chicopee, Cummington, Deerfield, Easthampton, East Longmeadow, Erving, Goshen, Granby, Greenfield, Hadley, Hampden, Hatfield, Holyoke, Leverett, Longmeadow, Ludlow, Monson, Montague, Northampton, Orange, Palmer, Pelham, South Hadley, Southampton, Southwick, Sunderland, Ware, West Springfield, Westfield, Whately, Wilbraham, and Williamsburg.
+You do not need to be a resident to use the drop boxes in any of these towns.

 Accepted items: prescription and non-prescription drugs, vitamins and veterinary meds.
-NO liquids, syringes, IV equipment or chemotherapy drugs.
+NO liquids, syringes (see ”Needles & Sharps” below), IV equipment or chemotherapy drugs.
 For more information visit northwesternda.org/drug-drop-boxes.

-The annual National Prescription Drug Take-Back Day will take place on April 28, 2018 from 10:00 AM – 2:00 PM.
+National Prescription Drug Take-Back Day is an annual opportunity to properly dispose of medications.
 This collection aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.
 Find a collection site near you by visiting www.deadiversion.usdoj.gov/drug_disposal/takeback, or by calling 1-800-882-9539.

 If you are unable to deliver medications to a drop box or a take-back day, medications may be safely disposed of in the following manner: 1) Remove any personal info from labels that could be used to obtain refills; 2) Render medications unattractive to children, pets & thieves by dissolving pills or tablets in a small amount of water or alcohol (pour liquids into kitty litter or sand); 3) Place in two sealed plastic bags; and 4) Conceal the package in your trash.
 If you have large quantities of medications, consider disposing of them in smaller batches over time.
 Do not flush prescription drugs down the toilet or drain unless the label or accompanying patient information specifically instructs you to do so.